aroliant/guides/_docs/raspberrypi-swift.md

 ## Introduction

-This is the guide to install the Swift Compiler on Ubuntu.
+This is the guide to install the Swift Compiler on Raspberry pi.

 ## Downloading
 To Download go to the [link](https://swift.org/download/#snapshots)